Frequently Asked Questions

 Am I supposed to take off my underwear when I get a massage?

-No. Some people prefer to keep their undergarments on during a massage session, while others prefer to be nude underneath the drape.
-It's entirely up to you.
-Draping is required and will always be provided to you.
 If you have problems with your lower back, hips or buttocks underwear can become obstructive and can gets in the way of applying proper strokes.
 If you feel uncomfortable removing your undergarments, you can keep them on.

 When should I make my next appointment?

 That is entirely up to you.
 For stress related issued I recommend bi-weekly or once a month.
 For deep tissue or trigger point therapy that will vary.
-It all depends on how much adhesion's, scar tissue and trigger points you may have.
+It all depends on how much adhesions', scar tissue and trigger points you may have.
 Due to muscle memory, muscles may revert back to old patterns causing pain and discomfort from a few days to several weeks after a session.
 This applies if the client goes back to strenuous activities, does not pay attention to posture, has awkward sleep patterns and many other factors are involved as well.
 To avoid this, I recommend that you do come in weekly until the negative pattern is broken up.
 That can take anywhere from 2-10 sessions.
-Once the pattern is broken, a monthly massage should be sufficient to maintain your muscles.
+Once the pattern is broken, a bi-weekly or a monthly massage should be sufficient to maintain your muscles.

 Never wait until the pain gets severe again.
 If you do the muscles will revert back to the old, negative pattern and we will have to go back to square one again.